Note: Click on images to see enlarged photos, captions, and photo attributions.

 Asarum canadense (Common or Canadian Wild Ginger)

-Native to rich, deciduous forests in the eastern half of North America, Wild Ginger is common in much of the Mid-Atlantic Region although infrequent-to-rare in the Coastal Plain.
-It naturalizes to create a lush ground cover with velvety, heart-shaped leaves.
-Historically used as a flavor substitute for culinary ginger, consumption today is ill advised.
+Native to rich, deciduous forests in the eastern half of North America,* Wild Ginger naturalizes to create a lush ground cover with velvety, heart-shaped leaves.
+Historically used as a flavor substitute for culinary ginger, consumption today is ill-advised.
 The Virginia Native Plant Society selected Wild Ginger as Wildflower of the Year for 2010.

 Learn more about other Mid-Atlantic plants: